edreynoldsyoung/Econometrics/README.md

 # Econometrics
-Computer Exercised from "Introductory Econometrics: A Modern Approach - 5th Edition" by Jeffrey M. Wooldridge
+Computer Exercises from "Introductory Econometrics: A Modern Approach - 5th Edition" by Jeffrey M. Wooldridge